soxueren/atsd/api/meta/entity/create-or-replace.md

 In case of an existing entity, all the current entity tags will be replaced with entity tags specified in the request.

-If the request doesn't contain any tags, current entity tags will be deleted.
+If the replace request for an existing entity doesn't contain any tags, current entity tags will be deleted.

+The replace request for an existing entity doesn't delete any series, properties, or metrics.

 ## Request